deads2k/community/contributors/design-proposals/thirdpartyresources.md

  `$ kubectl delete TPR --all --all-namespaces --cascade=false`
  4. Delete the old TPR-registration.
  `$ kubectl delete TPR/name`
- 5. Create a new TPR-registration.
+ 5. Create a new TPR-registration with the same GroupVersionKind as before.
  `$ kubectl create -f new_tpr.name`
  6. Recreate your new TPR-data.
  `$ kubectl create -f data.yaml`